okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-add-sdk-to-your-app/main/java/addsdk.md

 See [Release Status](https://github.com/okta/okta-idx-java#release-status) for the latest Identity Engine Java SDK version (`${okta.idx.sdk.version}`).

-> **Note:** The order of dependencies does not matter.
+> **Note:** The order of dependencies doesn't matter.
 You can add the Identity Engine Java SDK dependency before or after your previous Okta Java Management or Okta Java Authentication SDK dependencies.

 In addition, import any Identity Engine client, utility, and helper classes that you may need in your source code.
 For example: